 Research and Creative InterestsStrategic Communication, Organizational Communication Management, Social Media Strategies, Public Diplomacy,

 Sung-Un Yang, Ph.D.
 (University of Maryland), is an associate professor and teaches strategic communication, organizational communication management, social media strategy, and statistics courses at the Media School, Indiana University.
 Prior to joining the IU School of Journalism in 2012, Sung-Un was a tenured faculty in the Newhouse School of Public Communications, Syracuse University and served the Newhouse Endowed Professor (2010-2012).
-In 2018, he has been the Senior Associate Editor of Journal of Public Relations Research (JPRR), the official journal of AEJMC (Association for Education in Journalism and Mass Communication) Public Relations division.
+In 2018, he served as the Senior Associate Editor of Journal of Public Relations Research (JPRR), the official journal of AEJMC (Association for Education in Journalism and Mass Communication) Public Relations division.

 Research Interests and Awards

 His research focuses on relationship and reputation management in the context of public relationships with organizations; social media and communication effectiveness; and public diplomacy and nation branding.
 He has received numerous awards for his research, including the Best Doctoral Dissertation Award from International Communication Association (ICA) Public Relations Division and Top Research Paper Awards from major international conferences in his field including International Communication Association (ICA), Association for Education in Journalism and Mass Communication (AEJMC), Public Relations Society of America (PRSA), and others.
 About teaching, he also received the Meredith Teaching Excellence Recognition Award, a Provost's Award for university-wide teaching excellence, at Syracuse University in 2009.

 He currently serves on the editorial boards of Communication Research and Journal of Public Relations Research.
 With two books, several book chapters and over 50 international peer-reviewed conference papers, Dr. Yang has published over 40 peer reviewed articles in academic journals including Communication Research, Journalism & Mass Communication Quarterly, International Journal of Communication, Computers in Human Behavior, American Behavioral Scientist, Journal of Public Relations Research, Journal of Business Research, Journal of Communication Management, Corporate Reputation Review, and Public Relations Review, among others.